 The following are some of the telltale signs that your house could be harboring bedbugs.

 - Bed bug bites.
 They are usually multiple bites spread over your face or other areas of your skin that remain exposed while you are asleep.
 The bites could also come with some burning or itching sensations.

 - Spots of dried blood on your mattress or pillow.
 These spots are normally dark-reddish-brown and are caused when you accidentally crash the bedbugs as you turn during sleep.

 - You may also want to look for evidence of exo-skeleton.
 They are usually pale-brown in color.

-The best way to deal with bed bugs (kill) is to ensure they do not get in your house in the first place.
+The best way to deal with bed bugs (kill) is to ensure they do not get into your house in the first place.
 When they begin to breed, their number swells like a malignant tumor.

-To make that happen, you need to invest in powerful bed bug repellent.
+To make that happen, you need to invest in a powerful bed bug repellent.
 You may also consider getting a mattress cover that deters them from finding safe shelters within your mattress.

-If living in a house holes and crevices on the wall, be sure to have them sealed.
+If living in house holes and crevices on the wall, be sure to have them sealed.
 Above all, check your luggage clearly to ensure you are not bringing bedbugs to your house, especially when you are from a long vacation.

 Bedbugs and scabies are parasites that'll bite and prey on humans.
 So, what are the differences between scabies vs. bed bugs?
 In summary, bedbugs are ovular light brown parasites that...

 Cockroaches never go away, they never rest, they persist, they adapt and reproduce more - which is makes it super difficult to control these household bugs - try the best roach bait.
 Below I've...